Broken Bone in An Accident

 A plaster or fiberglass cast is the most common type of fracture treatment.
 Most broken bones can heal successfully once they have been repositioned and a cast has been applied to keep the broken ends in proper position.

-Functional Cast or Brace for a Broken Bone Caused by a Car Accident
+Functional Cast or Brace for A Broken Bone

 The cast or brace allows limited or “controlled” movement of nearby joints.
 This treatment is desirable for some, but not all, fractures.